OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ## Package Description ##

-Download the ASE as a source or in RPM format
+Download the ASE as source or in RPM format.

 The source directory tree is: